 Quarterly Intersectorial Meeting

-In the wake of this Roundtable ACWA has established a quarterly meeting of representatives from the NSW Department of Education, the Department of Family and Community Services, other departments directly involved in providing services for children and young people in out-of-home care, and non-government stakeholders.
+ACWA has established a quarterly meeting of representatives from the NSW Department of Education, the Department of Family and Community Services, other departments directly involved in providing services for children and young people in out-of-home care, and non-government stakeholders.
 ACWA believes a collaborative intersectorial approach such as this will assist in addressing issues related to this area of policy in a coordinated and holistic way.

 Education and OOHC Advisory Committee